 Regulatory affairs is a broad speciality that often starts early in drug development.
-It is involved in manufacturing and clinical trials; is key to obtaining a marketing authorisation (MA) and continues throughout the lifetime of a medicine, with involvement in advertising, labelling and the monitoring of safety.
+It is involved in:

 Once a medicine has completed the clinical trials necessary to prove safety, efficacy and quality; a submission is made to the UK or European regulatory authority to gain a marketing authorisation or licence for the product to be launched.
-For a prescription medicine, this means the medicine will be available for a doctor to write a prescription in normal clinical practice.
+For a prescription medicine, this means the medicine will be available for a doctor and other health care practitioners to write a prescription.

 Once on the market, there is a large amount of UK and EU legislation also in place to ensure that the risk benefit balance of a medicine is continuously monitored, that labelling and packaging is kept up to date and that manufacturing quality standards are maintained.
 Regulatory affairs professionals are involved in all these activities as well.

 European Medicines Agency (EMA) illustrated brochure explaining how the European regulatory system for medicines operates

 This EMA brochure describes how medicines are authorised and monitored in the European Union (EU) and how the European medicines regulatory network – a partnership between the European Commission, the 50 medicines regulatory authorities in the EU and the European Economic Area (EEA), and the EMA – works to ensure that patients in the EU have access to safe and effective medicines.

 There is a need to develop and license medicines more efficiently, to respond to both patient demand and the rapid pace of scientific change.
 These are the drivers for regulatory innovation.